ZWPlayer Source Input Address Parameter url Configuration Details

 };

-3. Multi-protocol Adaptive Address Configuration
+3. Multi-Protocol Adaptive Address Configuration

 The same media source supports multiple transmission protocols, and the player automatically selects the optimal protocol for playback.